 But, the explanation doesn’t end there.

 I contend that over time Cajun and Creole cuisines have converged into a unique, cross-cultural cuisine that is represented throughout Louisiana.
-The holy trinity of spices – onions, bell pepper and celery – is the divine starting point of both cuisines.
+The holy trinity of spices–onion, bell pepper, and celery–is the divine starting point of both cuisines.
 Okra appears often in gumbos on both sides of the Atchafalaya Basin, and a bowl of creamy red beans with smoked andouille is a link that deliciously bridges the two cultures.
 The beauty of eating in Louisiana is the blending of flavors into unexpected and surprisingly unique dishes.

 Let the debate end.
 What’s the true Louisiana cuisine?
 Who cares?
 The blurring of the lines of distinction of these two cultures has resulted in a truly original, one-of-a-kind cuisine.
 To celebrate and illustrate this union, I offer up a steaming hot bowl of shrimp and okra gumbo.